vmartinyan/MOJ-Portal/wp-content/plugins/ultimate-faqs/readme.txt

 == Screenshots ==

-1. Car FAQ demo page - Default display style
+1. FAQ demo page - Default display style
 2. Example of the "Color Block" FAQ display style
 3. Example of the "Block" FAQ display style
 4. The AJAX FAQ search shortcode in use